-- 7.1 Legal: none at present

-- 7.2 Finance: none at present

-- 7.3 Human Resources: none at present

-- 7.4 Equality and Diversity: A rise in an elderly population is projected going forward which has implications with regard to the protected characteristic of age.
+7.6 Repopulation

-- 7.5 Repopulation: A decrease in Inverclyde's population continues to be projected in the longer term, this confirms that the Inverclyde Alliance is correct in focusing its efforts on making Inverclyde an attractive place to live.
+The population projections continue to show a fall in Inverclyde's population in the longer terms, this confirms that the Inverclyde Alliance is correct in focusing its efforts on making Inverclyde an attractive place to live is required.
 This work will be taken forward by the Population Partnership.

-8.0 CONSULTATIONS
+8.0 CONSULTATION